webino/WebinoDraw/README.md

     with the translator when the Zend FormElement view helper is used, because it does not allow to pass translator text domain to its elements.

+  - To specify the view helper to render the form element set its view_helper option.

 ## Examples

   Look for more examples in: `config/webinodrawexample.local.php.dist`